things-to-do

 La Ciudad (Moorish Quarter)

-Explore Ronda's ancient Moorish quarter.
-Narrow streets, whitewashed houses, historic buildings, and panoramic viewpoints.
+Ronda's ancient Moorish quarter.
+Narrow streets, whitewashed houses, and panoramic viewpoints.

-The Banos Arabes are among the best-preserved Moorish baths in Spain.
-Built in the 13th century, these underground chambers give a fascinating glimpse into medieval life.
+The Baños Árabes are among the best-preserved Moorish baths in Spain.
+Built in the 13th century, these underground chambers give a genuine glimpse into medieval daily life.

-The star-shaped skylights, brick arches, and different temperature rooms show how the baths would have functioned.
-A video presentation explains the history and rituals of the hammam.
+Star-shaped skylights, brick arches, and separate temperature rooms show how the baths functioned.
+A video explains the rituals of the hammam.

 Arab Baths (Baños Árabes)

-Exceptionally well-preserved 13th-century Moorish baths.
-Atmospheric underground chambers with star-shaped skylights.
+Exceptionally well-preserved 13th-century Moorish baths with atmospheric underground chambers.

-The Palacio de Mondragon is Ronda's most impressive historic mansion, with parts dating to Moorish times and later additions after the Christian conquest.
-It now houses the municipal museum.
+The Palacio de Mondragón is Ronda's most impressive historic mansion, parts dating to Moorish times with later additions after the Christian conquest.

-The Moorish gardens alone are worth the visit: peaceful courtyards with fountains, arches, and views over the gorge and mountains.
-The museum covers Ronda's history from prehistoric times onward.
+The Moorish gardens are the highlight: peaceful courtyards with fountains, arches, and views over the gorge and mountains beyond.
+The museum inside covers Ronda's history from prehistoric times.

-Inside, look for the Moorish prayer niche (mihrab) that survives in one wall.
-The church is a physical record of Ronda's transition from Islamic to Christian rule.
+Inside, the mix of Gothic, Renaissance, and Baroque styles reflects centuries of additions.
+Look for the Moorish prayer niche (mihrab) that survives in one wall, a physical record of Ronda's transition from Islamic to Christian rule.

 Ronda's Plaza de Toros is one of the oldest and most beautiful bullrings in Spain, dating from 1785.
-Even if you're uncomfortable with bullfighting, the architecture and history are remarkable.
+Even if bullfighting isn't your thing, the architecture and history are remarkable.

 Plaza de Toros

-One of Spain's oldest and most beautiful bullrings.
-Includes museum of bullfighting history and access to the arena.
+One of Spain's oldest and most beautiful bullrings, with museum and arena access.

-The Alameda del Tajo is a beautiful public park on the edge of the cliff, offering spectacular views over the gorge, the countryside, and on clear days, the distant coast and even Africa.
+The Alameda del Tajo is a beautiful clifftop park with spectacular views over the gorge, the countryside, and on clear days, the coast and even Africa.

-Tree-lined paths, benches, and a peaceful atmosphere make this perfect for a late afternoon stroll or a picnic.
-The sunset views are exceptional.
+Tree-lined paths, benches, and a peaceful atmosphere.
+Perfect for a late afternoon stroll or a picnic while watching the sunset.

 Alameda del Tajo